 According to the forecasts of a large number of scientists, global warming can provoke a cooling all over the planet.
-In the 19th century, volcanic eruptions were the cause of the cooling, but now this can provoke the melting of glaciers and an increase in the level of the world ocean (Climate Change, 2014).
+In the 19th century, volcanic eruptions were the cause of the cooling, but now this can provoke the melting of glaciers and an increase in the level of the world ocean (Climate Change (2014) Synthesis Report Summary for Policymakers, 2014).